deannabosschert/browser-technologies-1819/README.md

-# Shopping List
+# BrokeSmoke

 ## The Design Challenge // Use Case
-* Ik wil boodschappen-om-tostis-te-maken in mijn boodschappenlijstje kunnen gooien.
+* Ik wil bij kunnen houden hoeveel sigaretten ik (vanaf het moment van minderen met roken) bespaar, wel rook, laat bietsen en wat de financiële gevolgen hiervan zijn.

-* I want to add 'groceries-to-make-grilled-cheese' to my shopping list.
+* I want to track my smoking habits from the moment of quitting and what the financial outcome of this is.

 ## Functionality
-By using this website, you can put your own Shopping List together and add pre-made lists (e.g. for making ommelettes, spaghetti, etc) to them, too.
-Whilst shopping, you can check those items off.
+By using this website, you can track how many cigarettes you chose not to smoke, you chose to smoke and how many you gave away to others.
+You'll also be able to see how much money you saved or spent from the moment you smoked less.

 ## Wireflow

 ## Core functionalities
+* Add a cigarette you haven't smoked
-* Add new lists
+* Add a cigarette you did smoke
-* Add new groceries
+* Add a cigarette you gave away
-* View current shopping list
-* View lists to add
-* Edit current shopping list
-* Edit lists to add
+* Correct (decrease) a cigarette you haven't smoked
+* Correct (decrease) cigarette you did smoke
+* Correct (decrease) a cigarette you gave away
+* Track how much money you saved by choosing not to smoke
+* Track how much money you spent by choosing to smoke
+* Track how much money you spent by letting others scrounge
 * Feedforward

 ## Features/Browser Technologies
 What I did to enhance inclusiveness:

 #### Images not available
 Use alt-text (even it's an unimportant image, then leave it empty "")